-Nerve injury – This is possible but rare.
+Nerve or blood vessel injury – This is possible but rare.

 Following the procedure the arthroscopy portal sites (skin incisions) will be closed with sutures and tape and covered with shower-proof dressings.
 These dressings should be left undisturbed as far as possible for 5-7 days.
 If the dressings are removed for any reason they should be replaced with similar dressings or waterproof plasters.
 The shoulder may also be covered with an absorbent pad (or a nappy) that will be removed the day after surgery.
 Prior to discharge from hospital a physiotherapist will provide instructions about looking after the shoulder.
 You will be advised to protect the shoulder by wearing a special sling for 3 weeks and intermittently performing limited movements of the shoulder.
 After 3 weeks you may stop wearing the sling during the day and will be allowed to move the shoulder actively through a greater range.
 You may resume driving at 4 weeks.
 Strengthening exercises are started after 6 weeks.
 Outpatient physiotherapy will be arranged and may need to be continued for 6-12 months.

 Resuming work, driving and activities

 Office duties may be resumed within 3 weeks.
 Manual tasks should be avoided for at least 4 months.
 You will be able to resume driving at 4 weeks.

 An appointment will be arranged for you at 2-4 weeks after the procedure.
 Follow-up is required for at least 12 months after surgery or until a satisfactory recovery is achieved.